-Detailed proof will be given in the next section.
-Here we provide the sketch of the proof.
-Let's begin with the one-dimensional case, $d=1$.
-In this case, the flow-map $\phi^\tau(x)$ is a monotonic and continuous function, and the network with depth $L$ is
+A detailed proof is provided in the next section.
+Here, we provide a sketch of the proof.
+Let us begin with the one-dimensional case, $d=1$.
+In this case, the flow map $\phi^\tau(x)$ is a monotonic and continuous function, and the network with depth $L$ is

-It is easy to check that $f_L(x)$ is monotonic and continuous.
-With a detailed characterization of the leaky-ReLU networks in $\mathcal{N}_1$, we can prove the inverse result that any monotonic continuous function on a bounded interval $I$ (such as $I=[0,1]$) can be approximate by functions in $\mathcal{N}_d$.
-This is the lemma below, which is important for our construction of high-dimensional cases. \begin{lemma} For any monotonic function { $f^* \in C(I,\mathbb{R})$}, and $\varepsilon>0$, there is a leaky-ReLU neural network $f_L(x)$ with depth $L$ and width one such that $\|f_L(x) - f^*(x)\| \le \varepsilon$ for all $x\in I$. \end{lemma}
+It is easy to verify that $f_L(x)$ is monotonic and continuous.
+With a detailed characterization of the leaky-ReLU networks in $\mathcal{N}_1$, we can prove the inverse result that any monotonic continuous function on a bounded interval $I$ (such as $I=[0,1]$) can be approximated by functions in $\mathcal{N}_d$.
+This is the lemma below, which is important for our construction of high-dimensional cases. \begin{lemma} For any monotonic function {\changes $u \in C(I,\mathbb{R})$} and $\varepsilon>0$, there is a leaky-ReLU neural network $f_L(x)$ with depth $L$ and a width of one such that $\|f_L(x) - u(x)\| \le \varepsilon$ for all $x\in I$. \end{lemma}